square-foot/HTMX-FrontEnd/README.md

 # HTMX-FrontEnd
 Here are some frontend examples for productive, rapid use of HTMX.

-To begin with I developed a simple TOML "Editor" by working on simple HTML Textarea
+To begin with I developed a simple TOML "Editor" by working on a simple HTML Textarea

 ### But why?